CodingBook-Courses/cb-testautomation/java/FullTest/src/main/java/org/cb/ta/_10_TestNG/session.md

 5. testng.xml
    - suite -> test > class/..
 6. Multiple xml configuration files
+7. Exclude keyword

 ### NOTES
-- If you de not define an order, test cases are ordered alphabetically
+- If you do not define an order, test cases are ordered alphabetically